12 December 2024

 When Exercise Isn’t Enough

-While exercise is a powerful tool, it’s not a cure-all.
-If you’re experiencing severe depression or anxiety, professional help is crucial.
-Think of fitness as one piece of the mental health puzzle, alongside therapy, medication (if prescribed), and social support.
+Exercise is a powerful tool, but it isn’t a cure-all.
+If you’re dealing with severe depression or anxiety, seek professional support.
+Think of exercise as part of a bigger mental health toolkit that can include therapy, medication, and social connection.

 See more comments